Jaden McDaniels: College career

 Heading in to the college season, McDaniels was considered a possible number-one pick in the 2020 NBA draft.
-In his collegiate debut at Washington, a 67–64 upset of Baylor, he had 18 points and seven rebounds.
-He had a season-high 22 points against Ball State.
+In his collegiate debut at Washington, a 67–64 upset win over Baylor, he scored 18 points and seven rebounds.
+He finished the season with a high of 22 points against Ball State.
 As a freshman, McDaniels averaged 13 points and 5.8 rebounds per game while starting 21 games but began coming off the bench midway through conference play.
 After the season, he declared for the 2020 NBA draft.